There are various possibilities associated with surrogacy.

-- The used gametes (both sperm and oocyte) collected from intended parents
+- The used gametes (both sperm and oocyte) were collected from intended parents.

-- Either sperm or oocyte collected from a sperm donor or egg donor
+- Either sperm or oocyte is collected from a sperm donor or egg donor.

-- Both the used gametes (sperm and oocyte) collected from a donor
+- Both the used gametes (sperm and oocyte) were collected from a donor.

-- Sperm from intended father combine with surrogate oocyte
+- Sperm from the intended father combined with the surrogate oocyte.

 Combination of Offspring